lemuela1/Python-/README.md

 # PYTHON_LEARN
-This is a repository to record the note of way to use Pyhthon.
+This is a repository that I create to learn Python.

 # Variable
 An element, feature, or factor that is liable to vary or change.